 After working for more than 10 years under renowned chefs like Jean-Marie Gautier at Biarritz’s Hôtel du Palais and Alain Ducasse at Hotel Crillion and Plaza Athénée in Paris, chef Cédric Béchade vowed he would return to Pays Basque one day.
 He and his wife, Marion, did just that when they fell in love with a in house dating back to 1672 in the traditional Basque village of Saint-Pée-sur-Nivelle.
 They opened the house as a boutique hotel and restaurant in 2007.

 Set just 7 kilometers from Saint-Jean-de-Luz, the setting couldn’t be more picturesque.
-It’s set on a hill facing the Rhune Mountain, the symbol of the French Basque Country.
+It’s set on a hill facing the Rhune Mountain, the symbol of the Pays Basque.
 With hawks soaring overheard, a light breeze rustling the trees and the late evening sun kissing the foothills of the Pyrenees, it feels a world away from the bustling beach a mere 20 minutes away.